inbo/tutorials/content/tutorials/qgis_forms/index.md

 Life was good before we were exposed to its real challenges, wasn't it?
 As a kid, you might have taken the challenge of eating chocolate cake without using your hands.
-What fun it was.
+What fun that was.
-I find it a pity that we do not do this any more.
+I find it a pity that we "grown-ups" do not do this any more.

 ![The image of a toddler's face after eating chocolate.](https://images.unsplash.com/flagged/photo-1557749846-14320a49d3ed?q=80&w=640&auto=format&fit=crop "Foto by Wilfried Santer, via Unsplash")

 <figcaption> Photo by <a href="https://unsplash.com/@wsanter?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Wilfried Santer</a> on <a href="https://unsplash.com/photos/toddlers-face-mWpXom9Ry1s?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a> </figcaption><br>

-If you still feel brave, consider taking up this challenge again next weekend.
+If you still feel brave, how about taking that challenge up again next weekend?
 I would not consider this a totally infantile exercise: is is an exercise in the art of reductionism, experiencing our dependence on the trivial tools which we are so much used to, growing appreciation for everyday actions, gaining a new, yet familiar perspective.
 And, as is the causality of things, you might remember this notebook next time you see chocolate cake.

 In a way, this tutorial attempts to do something similar to eating cake without using your hands.
-I will demonstrate how to **edit a QGIS project -- without opening QGIS.**
+I will demonstrate how to **edit a QGIS project -- without opening QGIS**, with a particular focus on creating dynamic forms.

-Please do not get me wrong: QGIS is an outstanding software tool by itself.
+Please do not get this wrong: QGIS is an outstanding software tool by itself.
 The interface is simple and intuitive, yet gives you powerful options to manipulate spatial data from a variety of sources.
-Yet there are a few FOSS tools which go one step further[^1]: they expose their inner workings by enabling scripting in a programming language.
+There are a few FOSS tools which go a step further than the norm[^1]: they expose their inner workings by enabling scripting in a programming language.
 QGIS has a Python back-end, and exposes it via an internal editor.
 It is worthwile to train using and understanding this feature.